 Gusto and Paychex both have several plans for small businesses that are customizable, but Paychex uses quote-based pricing for their plans depending on your needs.
 If you want a fair shakedown of Gusto vs. Paychex in terms of pricing, you may want to get a quote from Paychex.

-Gusto offers three service tiers that increase in pricing and available features.
+Gusto offers three service tiers that increase in available features.
 Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.
 Here’s a closer look at what each of Gusto’s service plans cost and provide: